gnnop/Faithful-novel-machine-learning-for-predicting-quantum-properties/README.md

 0. **Install Dependencies**
    - Initialize a new virtual environment upon setting up this project.
-   `conda create --name mmp --file requirements.txt`.
+   `conda env create -f environment.yaml`.
 This will install all dependencies necessary to train and apply the models.
    - Before using this project in a new terminal, run `conda activate mmp` to activate this new environment.

 1. **Create a Folder for the Experiment**